Smith v Lloyds TSB Group plc: Facts

 The claimants in each case were respectively the owners of a non-negotiable cheque and the payee of a banker's draft which were stolen from the claimants and fraudulently and materially altered by the deletion of the original payee's name and the insertion of the name of a third party.
 The altered instruments were presented to the collecting bank, paid into an account in the name of the third party and cleared.
-In the first action the claimants sued the collecting bank in conversion for the face value of the cheque and in the second action the claimants sued the paying bank in conversion for the face value of the banker's draft.
-The banks conceded that they had converted the pieces of paper, but denied liability for the face value of the instruments on the ground that by virtue of section 64(1) of the Bills of Exchange Act 1882 the materially altered cheque or draft was avoided and therefore worthless in their hands.
+In the first action, the claimants sued the collecting bank in conversion for the face value of the cheque and in the second action, the claimants sued the paying bank in conversion for the face value of the banker's draft.
+The banks conceded that they had converted the pieces of paper, but denied liability for the face value of the instruments on the ground that by virtue of section 64(1) of the Bills of Exchange Act 1882 (45 & 46 Vict. c.
+61) the materially altered cheque or draft was avoided and therefore worthless in their hands.

 Judgment

 The principal judgment was delivered by Pill LJ.

-He held that the effect of the word "avoided" in section 64 of the Bills of Exchange Act 1882 was that, subject to the qualifications therein, a cheque or banker's draft which had been materially altered by the fraud of a third party was no longer a cheque or draft representing a chose in action but a worthless piece of paper, and no action for damages in conversion for its face value could therefore be brought by a party, such as the claimants, who, but for the material alteration, would have had contractual rights based upon it.
+He held that the effect of the word "avoided" in section 64 of the Bills of Exchange Act 1882 (45 & 46 Vict. c.
+61) was that, subject to the qualifications therein, a cheque or banker's draft which had been materially altered by the fraud of a third party was no longer a cheque or draft representing a chose in action but a worthless piece of paper, and no action for damages in conversion for its face value could therefore be brought by a party, such as the claimants, who, but for the material alteration, would have had contractual rights based upon it.
 Moreover, in the first action, by presenting the materially altered and therefore invalid cheque under normal banking arrangements, the collecting bank was not asserting its validity and accordingly the consequence of invalidity could not be avoided by alleging an estoppel.

 The core propositions were summarised by Alan L. Tyree as follows: